I just got off the phone with an overwhelmed parent.

 So what’s the problem?

-Most people don’t prioritize SAT prep.
+Most people don’t prioritize test prep.
 That’s a huge mistake!

 I understand why people make it, though:

-- There are no immediate consequences to not making SAT prep a higher priority.
+- There are no immediate consequences to not making SAT or ACT prep a higher priority.

 - Getting your score is even further away.

-- Nobody will be angry with you if you don’t get a better SAT or ACT score, except you.
+- Nobody will be angry with you if you don’t get a better score, except you.

 - There’s no absolute guarantee that a higher score will get you into the college of your choice.